MicrosoftDocs/learn/learn-pr/azure/hub-and-spoke-network-architecture/includes/5-secure-hub-spoke.md

 - **Application security groups**: Provides central policy and security management for your applications.
 Use application security groups to define detailed network security policies by using a moniker.
 You can then use a zero-trust approach, where only specified flows are permitted.
 - **Azure Network Watcher**: Enables insights into your network logging and diagnostics.
 Network Watcher allows you to understand the health and performance of your Azure networks.
-- **Virtual Network Service Endpoints**: Extends your virtual network private address space to make it available to Azure services.
+- **Virtual network service endpoints**: Extends your virtual network private address space to make it available to Azure services.
 The endpoints allow you to restrict access to Azure resources.
 - **DDOS protection**: DDOS protection allows you to mitigate volumetric, protocol, and resource layer attacks.